intel/dffml/docs/arch/alice/discussion/0023/reply_0043.md

 - https://mdformat.readthedocs.io/en/stable/users/installation_and_usage.html#python-api-usage
 - https://twitter.com/bernhardsson/status/1526635195243409408
   - > Something that old boring process literature talk about (Toyota, The Goal etc) that applies to software engineering 10000000% is that minimizing the size of the feedback loop is much more important for productivity than minimizing idleness
+  - Why?
+The more useful data we have, the more precise we can be with the control portion of our feedback loop.
+Splitting into small feedback loops (like refactoring into a set of functions with locality or trustbonudries understood) helps us measure more granularly.